occsec1001001/googlesearchpython/README.md

-# Using python to scrape links from a google search, useful when using the search params for filetype:### to collate a list of files which you can then download via normal general bash loops if you so wish...
+# Using python to scrape links from a google search.
+useful when using the search params for filetype:### to collate a list of files which you can then download via normal general bash loops if you so wish...
+### snip below taken from [Mario Vilas](https://python-googlesearch.readthedocs.io/en/latest/)

 googlesearch.search(query, tld='com', lang='en', tbs='0', safe='off', num=10, start=0, stop=None, pause=2.0, country='', extra_params=None, user_agent=None, verify_ssl=True)[source]